nerdySingh/CloudComputingPA2/README.md

 # CloudComputingPA2
 Cloud Computing Assignment 2 by Ion Raicu CS-553 IIT.

 The goal of this project is to implement external merge sort using multithreading.
 The size of the files to be worked on are 112 GB and 1TB files and the project is implemented on AWS.
+You will also find the MPI implementation of the same in the files.